ebmgt/Wage_ratio/files/HealthCare.md

 Shanafelt left the Mayo Clinic in 2017, Noseworthy retired in 2018, and Swensen became Professor Emeritus in 2018. <!-- https://moln.org/news/431461/Nurses-as-Leaders-Broad-Acceptance-Room-to-Grow.htm -->

-### St Jude data interventions without measurement in a much smaller clinical setting
+### St Jude data interventions
+St Jude is a much smaller clinical site than the Mayo Clinic and has less than 80 beds ([source](https://www.stjude.org/about-st-jude/unique-operating-model.html#:~:text=As%20one%20of%20the%20largest,since%20we%20opened%20the%20hospital)).

+St Jude began participation in the annual [survey of Great Places to work](https://fortune.com/franchise-list-page/best-companies-2024-methodology/) in approximately 2010 ([source](https://www.stjude.org/media-resources/news-releases/2019-medicine-science-news/st-jude-named-to-fortune-magazines-100-best-companies-to-work-for-for-ninth-consecutive-year.html)).
+The survey methods are overviewed at https://www.greatplacetowork.com/solutions/employee-surveys.

 #### CEO change and structured monthly soliciting, prioritizing, and responses to issues submitted by employees within a small, single hospital
 St Jude appointed a new CEO, James Downing, in 2014.
 In 2015, the [2016-2015 strategic](https://www.stjude.org/content/dam/en_US/shared/www/about-st-jude/st-jude-strategic-plan-2015-external.pdf) plan noted:
 > The CEO will initiate monthly town hall meetings to solicit input on key institutional efforts and issues.
 This new program will incorporate a page on the St. Jude intranet for employees to submit questions, rank the priority of the questions and see what questions will be discussed at upcoming town hall meetings.